RayPlante/mgi-resmd/schemas/ld/README.md

 ## Motivation

-Another emerging technique encoding and transmitting metadata is using JSON-LD.
+Another emerging technique for encoding and transmitting metadata is using JSON-LD.
 This format allows one to connect a piece of metadata (its label and value) to an existing term in an existing, defined "vocabulary".
 A defined vocabulary is normally either an ontology defined with OWL or